Kenneth Atchity: Academic career

 After receiving a Jesuit education from Rockhurst High School and Georgetown University, where he was a member of the Philodemic Society and received an Ignatian Scholarship to study Greek and Latin classics, Atchity received a Woodrow Wilson Fellowship to Yale and received his MPhil in Theatre History and his Ph.D.
 Comparative Literature from Yale.
 His dissertation, Homer's Iliad: The Shield of Memory, was awarded the John Addison Porter Prize.

-Kenneth went on to become a professor of literature and classics at Occidental College where he served as the chairman of the comparative literature department, distinguished instructor at UCLA's Writers Program, and as Fulbright Professor of American studies to the University of Bologna.
-During his teaching career he was a frequent columnist for The Los Angeles Times Book Review.
-With Marsha Kinder, he founded and edited Dreamworks.
-An Inter-disciplinary Quarterly.
-Its advisory board included John Cage, William Dement, Ann Faraday, John Fowles, J. Allan Hobson, John Hollander, Ursula Le Guin, W.S.
-Merwin, Denise Levertov and Robert L. Van de Castle.
-Atchity resigned his tenured professorship at Occidental in 1987 to devote full-time to entertainment and publishing.
+He went on to become a professor of literature and classics at Occidental College where he served as the chairman of the comparative literature department, distinguished instructor at UCLA's Writers Program, and as Fulbright Professor of American studies to the University of Bologna.
+During his teaching career, he was a frequent columnist for The Los Angeles Times Book Review.